sumo300/trunc/README.md

 # Trunc #

-Trunc is a URL shortening application written using C# and MVC 5.
+Trunc is a URL shortening application written using C# and MVC 5, targeting .NET 4.5.1.
 Data is stored in a SQLite database using the [Biggy](https://github.com/xivsolutions/biggy) library.
 It is intended to be as lightweight as possible without the requirements for a big database or lot's of infrastructure.
 What this app is **not** is a robust, enterprise-level application for public URL shortening.
 It has concurrency limits, but is great for larger businesses that have internal link shortening needs with relatively low utilization.

 ## Features ##